Zeyu-Li/GitHub_index/README.md

 * [memory](https://github.com/Zeyu-Li/memory) - a matching game made using pygame
 * [pdf_merger](https://github.com/Zeyu-Li/pdf_merger) - a python script that merges (a variable amount of) pdfs and outputs a single pdf
 * [pong](https://github.com/Zeyu-Li/pong) - a pong recreation using pygame
+* [primes](https://github.com/Zeyu-Li/primes) - intro into TypeScript by checking if a number is prime or not
 * [python_boilerplate](https://github.com/Zeyu-Li/python_boilerplate) - A python boilerplate
 * [README_template](https://github.com/Zeyu-Li/README_template) - A template for README.md files
 * [replace_text](https://github.com/Zeyu-Li/replace_text) - a python program to replace text in a text file given a dictionary to replace it with